-Mr. Gadkari is also the Founder Member of Antyodaya Trust which manufactures “Ketaki” silk sarees on a Co-operative basis.
-He is also the Founder Chairman of Empress Employees Co-operative Paper Mills Ltd. which is manufacturing Craft paper and is the first unit of its kind where the state government has participated with the labour management to run the company.
+Mr. Gadkari is also the Founder Member of Antyodaya Trust which manufactures “Ketaki” silk sarees on a Cooperative basis.
+He is also the Founder Chairman of Empress Employees Co-operative Paper Mills Ltd. which is manufacturing Craft paper and is the first unit of its kind where the state government has participated with the labor-management to run the company.

-Mr. Gadkari is an agriculturist and has deep interest in the areas of Water Management, Solar Energy Projects and modern methods of agriculture.
-Recently he has started exporting fruits to various countries under the banner Ketaki overseas Trading Company.
+Mr. Gadkari is an agriculturist and has a deep interest in the areas of Water Management, Solar Energy Projects, and modern methods of agriculture.
+Recently he has started exporting fruits to various countries under the banner Ketaki Overseas Trading Company.

 He knows, Software Industry can be fast developed in the region.
 Apart from establishing Software Technology Park in Nagpur, he himself started software development work through his Softlink Technology Pvt.
 Ltd.

-Mr. Nitin Gadkari is also sports enthusiast and has particular interest in Cricket.
-As a family man, he is happily married to Mrs. Kanchan and is the father of three bright kids; Nikhil, Sarang and Ketki.
+Mr. Nitin Gadkari is also a sports enthusiast and has a particular interest in Cricket.
+As a family man, he is happily married to Mrs. Kanchan and is the father of three bright kids; Nikhil, Sarang, and Ketki.